George

 Research Interests

-Over the course of the past years, my research has focused on biology, development, production and application of recombinant adeno-associated virus (rAAV) as vectors gene therapy for single gene disorders, immune system modulation, including both the induction and avoidance of antigen-specific responses, depending on the therapeutic need and cancer immunotherapy.
+Over the course of the past years, my research has focused on biology, development, production and application of recombinant adeno-associated virus (rAAV) as vectors for gene therapy for single gene disorders and immune system modulation, including both the induction and avoidance of antigen-specific responses, depending on the therapeutic need and cancer immunotherapy.

 Publications